savoirfairelinux/jami-daemon/tools/jamictrl/README.md

 To run:

-+ clone `jamictrl` directory to get access to the Python files, the CLI tools
++ clone or copy `jamictrl` directory to get access to the Python files, the CLI tools
 + make sure that the `jamid` daemon is running, see above
 + run any of these Python CLI tools like `python swarm.py`